OpenIndiana/oi-docs/docs/contrib/tools.md

 Both technologies leverage the Python programming language.

 ## Why a Text Markup Based Docs Framework?

-The primary advantage of using a text markup language is readability and flexibility.
+The primary advantage of using a text markup language is:

+* Readability
+* Flexibility

 The raw code for your authored content is simple plain text.
-No need work with special tools such as WYSIWYG XML editors, etc.
+No need for special tools such as WYSIWYG XML editors, etc.

 ## What is MkDocs?